The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Your Version:

-• For a productivity app: “Show your study setup transformation” before/after using your app
+• For a productivity app: “Show us your study setup transformation” before and after using your app

 • For a sustainable brand: “Campus sustainability swap” showing students replacing disposable items with your products